Gabe-GGITNJ/Offline-Network-home-lab-/README.md

 Offline Network used for testing Hardware and Software

 ## Overview
-As I progressed with learning more about IT.
-I realized I needed a physical lab that I could work on to help myself understand new tech that was being released.
+I realized I needed a physical lab that I could work on to help myself and others understand the nuances of IT.
-And I also be able to help others learn at the same time.
+Tryhackme.com is wonderful and I'm proud to say that I have over a years worth of activity.
+But I found myself missing out on the hands on experience verses the virtual options they provide.

 The most important thing for this setup was I did not want an external connection to the Internet.
+It would be an offline Intranet
-I would be using a variety of machines within this lab environment and some that were no longer receiving security updates.
+I would be using a variety of machines within this  environment and some that were no longer receiving security updates.

 It would be a diverse environment with different Windows OS's, this would be physical machines along with virtual, as well as a Raspberry Pi.